-Brian also represents private clients in land use permitting matters and real estate transactions.
-He regularly appears before municipal boards seeking special permits, variances, licenses, and other local approvals for large projects and challenging sites.
+Brian also represents private clients in land use permitting matters.
+He regularly appears before municipal boards seeking special permits, variances, licenses, zoning amendments, and other local approvals for large projects and challenging sites.

 In 2014, 2015, and 2016, Brian was named a Massachusetts "Rising Star" by Boston magazine and Law & Politics.
 Brian previously served on the Milford Zoning Board of Appeals.

 - State University of New York at Geneseo BS, cum laude (2000)

 - Provides Town Counsel services to nine Massachusetts communities.